timescale/docs/cloud/operations.md

 1. Navigate to the `Operations` tab.
 1. In the `General` section, click `Fork service`.
 In the dialog, confirm by clicking `Fork service`.
 The forked service takes a few minutes to start.
+1. If you would like to change the configuration of your fork, click the `Advanced options` link in the dialog.
 1. The forked service shows in the `Services` dashboard with a label stating which service it has been forked from.